 BRITTA MILLER, Assistant Coach

 Orignally from Illinois, Britta has been swimming since she was 7.
 As a high school senior, she won the 500 Free at the Illinois High School State Championships.
 Since then, she has only gotten faster.
 Quiet on land, she is definitely a shark in the water!
 Britta got her first taste of coaching at the University of Illinois's summer swim camps, where she competed for the U of I swim team in the 200 Free, 500 Free, and 200 Fly.
 After graduating with a degree in Actuarial Sciences, she found her way to Indy.
-Away from the pool, this part-time software engineer has 2 kids and another on the way.
+Primarily coaching at the IUPUI Natatorium, this USMS Level 2-certified coach still counts the 500 Free as her best event and the 200 IM as her favorite.
+Away from the pool, this part-time software engineer loves being a mom, competing in triathlons, playing the board games and her flute, hiking, and cooking.